soriamaegan-dev/ai-insurance-arbitration-info/README.md

 **🏥 Bodily Injury Analyzer**
 Upload medical records and impact photos.
 The AI performs biomechanical analysis, evaluates injury consistency with impact severity, reviews medical billing against state fee schedules, assesses causation, and generates dispute contentions for excessive or unrelated treatment.

+**💬 AI Document Chat**
+Upload up to 4 insurance documents (PDFs or images) and have a full conversation with the AI about their contents.
+Ask any question about your claim documents — the AI will analyze, summarize, compare, and generate arbitration contentions based on the specific documents you upload.
+Maintains conversation history so you can ask follow-up questions.

 ---